The Monster & Bear guide to pre-production

 4. Location selection

-Making creative decisions around the art direction of a piece can dictate the overall length of time required in pre-production, thus dictating the Production Schedule.
+Making creative decisions around the art direction of a video content piece can dictate the overall length of time required in pre-production, thus dictating the Production Schedule.
 This will also apply heavily to animation video production as well.

 What is a Production Schedule?